anton-g/blog/content/blog/functional-sandwich/index.md

 ---
 title: A functional javascript sandwich
 date: '2018-09-17T21:05:00.000Z'
-description: 'Learn functional javascript by making a yummy sandwich'
+description: 'Learn functional javascript by making a yummy sandwich with map and reduce!'
 state: 'bloomed'
 ---